Azure-Samples/python-docs-hello-world/README.md

 ---
 page_type: sample
-description: "This is a minimal sample app that demonstrates how to run a Python Flask application on Azure App Service on Linux."
+description: "A minimal sample app that can be used to demonstrate deploying Flask apps to Azure App Service on Linux."
 languages:
 - python
 products: